marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/defining-how-to-split-instructions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: insn splitting, instruction splitting, splitting instructions

 .. _insn-splitting:

-.. index:: insn splitting

-.. index:: instruction splitting

-.. index:: splitting instructions

 Defining How to Split Instructions
 **********************************